menu

 1. They stop eating and drinking

-5 Signs and Symptoms of a Dying Rabbit - 1.
+Symptoms a Rabbit Is Dying - 1.
 They stop eating and drinking

 2. They do not move

-Further sigs that your rabbit is likely going to die are inactivity and apathy.
+Further signs that your rabbit is likely going to die are inactivity and apathy.
 This is something which also frequently accompanies stress in rabbits.
-In either case, when a rabbit's behavior changes radically, especially to the point they no longer engage in physical activity, we need to be aware that something is wrong.
+In either case, when a rabbit's behavior changes radically, we need to be aware that something is wrong.
+This is especially so when they no longer engage in physical activity.
 If we provide a comfortable and stress-free environment, away from noise and heat, yet they don't seem to move for some reason, you should take them to the vet for evaluation.

 3. Their vital signs change

 When a rabbit is close to death, their vital signs will alter.
-Some, such as shortness of breath are visible to the eye, others, such as a lowered body temperature, will need to have a reading taken.
-How do you know what are the vital signs of a rabbit?
-Let's take a look at the readings of vital signs in a healthy rabbit.
+Some are visible to the naked eye, such as shortness of breath.
+Others will require a reading, such as a lowered body temperature To know whether rabbit's vital signs have altered, we will need to take a look at the readings of vital signs in a healthy rabbit.
 By doing so, you can tell if there is any aberration and, therefore, a problem.

 • Body temperature: usually between 38 ºC (100.4 ºF) and 40 ºC (104 ºF).